ts3ng/ethos-systemd/Draining.md

 # Skopos

+[TOC]
+##Overview
+Skopos mediates the orderly draining and rebooting of CoreOS worker nodes with the goal of no service disruption as the Mesos/Marathon created docker instances are migrated to non-draining nodes.

+Skopos' original use cases include supporting Ethos worker-tier OS updates and Booster scale down events.
+However,  the script [v1/util/launch_workers_reboot.sh](https://git.corp.adobe.com/adobe-platform/ethos-systemd/blob/master/v1/util/launch_workers_reboot.sh) can be used to trigger an orderly worker-tier drain/reboot for any reason.

+Skopos employs a cluster-wide locking system backed by etcd and facilitated by [etcd-locks](https://github.com/adobe-platform/etcd-locks).
+While [etcd-locks](https://github.com/adobe-platform/etcd-locks) is a separate project, it was created to support Skopos.

+> Note: [etcd-locks](https://github.com/adobe-platform/etcd-locks) is based on CoreOS' [locksmith](https://github.com/coreos/locksmith).
+CoreOS' locksmith uses hardcoded etcd locking locations and outcomes(reboot) while etcd-locks generalizes cluster-wide locking making no assumption as to the purpose for the lock.

-Skopos constitutes the orderly draining and rebooting of CoreOS worker nodes with the goal of no disruption to the Mesos created *docker* instances running on them.
-To be effective, the app instances must balanced such that at least 2 instances are running on *different* nodes within the balancer space.
+For Skopos to be effective, the app instances running across the worker tier must balanced(scheduled) such that at least 2 instances are running on *different* nodes within the balancer space.
+If you allow more than one simulataneous lock holder [/adobe.com/settings/etcd-locks/coreos_reboot/num_worker](https://git.corp.adobe.com/adobe-platform/ethos-systemd/blob/master/v1/setup/leader/001-defaults.sh#L130),  then you must have more num_workers+1 instances minimally running on separate nodes across the worker tier.

-> The marathon constraint  `[[ hostname UNIQUE ]]`, with instance count of at least 2, should be used for effective use of this PR.
+> Using the marathon constraint  `[[ hostname UNIQUE ]]`, with instance count of at least 2, should be used for effective use of Skopos.

-As docker provides a means to create user defined networks that can be wholey isolated, this project specifically targets docker instances running with *bridged* and *host* networks - as defined by docker.
+As docker provides a means to create user defined networks that can be wholey isolated, this project specifically targets docker instances running with *bridged* and *host* networks only - as defined by docker.

+Skopos leverages Marathon's reaction to health check failures (re-deployment) by using iptables to force them fail on purpose.
+By using a set of SYN blocking only iptable's rule to the pool of current TCP listeners, existing connections are allowed to complete while new connection attempts fail.

+> For this reason, it is vital that balancers do **not** Keep-Alive connections for more that 60 seconds.

+Since Marathon will move re-schedule unhealthy docker instances, it is important to block the draining Mesos slave from accepting new Mesos offers.
+By using the Mesos maintenance API and/or stopping the mesos-slave (depending on Mesos version), new attempts to deploy to draining node are rejected ensuring redeployment happens on a new node.

-## Other Assumptions
+## Assumptions
 ### General
 - The system uses CoreOS
 - The system uses AWS (for now)